tuankhoin/toilet-pandemia/README.md

 #### 2. Structs:
 The half-tone shader use 2 structs to hold information.

 The first struct is the HalftoneSurface Output.
-Our half-tone shader impliments screenspace coordinates for the shading texture that is not shown when there is no light pointing at the object.
+Our half-tone shader implements screen space coordinates for the shading texture that is not shown when there is no light pointing at the object.
 As a result, we have to get our shading texture from the surface function to the lighting function as soon as we created it.
-For that purpose, the HalftoneSurfaceOutput struct is created to store all the necessary data, which consist of the base color of the shader, the screenspace texture coordinate, the emission of the material, the alpha transparency and the normal.
+For that purpose, the HalftoneSurfaceOutput struct is created to store all the necessary data, which consist of the base color of the shader, the screen space texture coordinate, the emission of the material, the alpha transparency and the normal.
 ```c#
     struct HalftoneSurfaceOutput {
 		fixed3 Albedo;